WPChill/imageseo-wordpress/readme.txt

 = Do you provide image compression ? =

 Not yet, we leave it to our friends from Imagify.

+= Do you optimize image title ? =

+Image title is not relevant for SEO.
+We don't optimize image title attributes.

 = Does Image SEO integrates with other plugins? =